CLERK OF COURT & COMPTROLLER

 The Clerk of Court Recording Department records, indexes, and archives all documents that create the Official Records of Hillsborough County.
 Approximately 25 million documents have been recorded in the Official Records since 1846 and 2,000 new documents are recorded each day.
 In addition to recording documents, the Recording Department collects money for documentary stamp taxes, intangible taxes, recording fees, and other miscellaneous fees.

-Attention Official Records Customers -- REVISED DATES: The Hillsborough County Clerk of Court & Comptroller will replace its Official Records recording system on Monday, December 16, 2019.
+Attention Official Records Customers: The Hillsborough County Clerk of Court & Comptroller replaced its Official Records recording system in January 2020.
 The new recording system will no longer assign book and page numbers.
 Only the instrument number will be used, with the exception of plats.
-From Tuesday, December 10th through Friday, December 13th, any documents that require immediate recording must be submitted in person at one of our offices.
-Electronic recording will resume on Monday, December 16, 2019.
+The Online Search of Official Records was replaced with a new version with a new link.
+Please bookmark this link for your records.

 ERecording, or electronic recording, is the process of recording documents with the Hillsborough County Clerk of Court's Recording Office via the internet.
 This process would otherwise require documents be submitted by express mail, courier service or personal visit.